Triplet Superconductivity from Nonlocal Coulomb Repulsion in an Atomic Sn Layer Deposited onto a Si(111) Substrate

 In this Letter, we investigate the competing pairing channels of correlated electrons in Sn/Si(111).
 By applying the weak-coupling renormalization group (WCRG) method, we are able to find the leading superconducting instabilities in an analytically controlled way in the limit of weak interactions.
-While correlated electrons on a hexagonal lattice have a generic propensity towards chiral $d$-wave pairing\,\cite{takada-03n53,schaak-03n527,gong-17sae1602579,cao-18prb155145,wu-19prb041117,nandkishore-14prb144501,fischer-14prb020509,disante-19prb201106}, we find that the FS structure of Sn/Si(111) leads to a competition between singlet and triplet pairing channels.
+While correlated electrons on a hexagonal lattice have a generic propensity towards chiral $d$-wave pairing\,\cite{takada-03n53,schaak-03n527,black-schaffer-14jpcm423201,gong-17sae1602579,cao-18prb155145,wu-19prb041117,nandkishore-14prb144501,fischer-14prb020509,disante-19prb201106}, we find that the Fermi surface (FS) structure of Sn/Si(111) leads to a competition between singlet and triplet pairing channels.
 The inclusion of non-local Coulomb interactions strongly suppresses the chiral $d$-wave state, and instead favors $f$-wave and chiral $p$-wave triplet pairing.
-We further substantiate our findings by an intermediate coupling analysis through functional renormalization group (FRG) calculations\,\cite{metzner-12rmp299,platt-13ap453}.
+We further substantiate our findings by an intermediate coupling analysis through functional renormalization group (FRG) calculations\,\cite{metzner-12rmp299,platt-13ap453}; \sr{in addition, we can test competing ordering tendencies and rule out other many-body instabilities}.
 From the synopsis of all results, we find that significant hole-doping in combination with significant non-local Coulomb interactions--as proposed earlier\,\cite{hansmann-13prl166401,adler-19prl086401}--might stabilize topologically non-trivial chiral $p$-wave pairing in Sn/Si(111).

 {\it Model and Method.---}

 We assume that boron-doped Sn/Si(111) is well-described by an extended Hubbard model on the triangular lattice.
 The electronic bandstructure is derived from {\it Local Density Approximation} (LDA) first-principle calculations\,\cite{li-13nc1620,adler-19prl086401,hansmann-13prl166401}, resulting in a single metallic band well-separated from other bands.
 A tight-binding fit to the LDA band yields hopping terms up to fourth-nearest neighbors, $\mathcal{H}_0 = \sum_{ij} t_{ij} c_{i\sigma}^\dag c_{j\sigma}^\pd$ and $t_{ij}\equiv t_{|j-i|}$; the bandstructure reads